Please read the Reading Policy in the policies section for more information

 - Apply phonic knowledge and skill as the prime approach to reading and spelling unfamiliar words that are not completely decodable

-- Children in Y1 will take the Y1 phonics screening test
+- Children in Year 1 will take the Phonics Screening Test

 In addition, the following areas are covered in Year 3 and 4:

 - Adding suffixes beginning with vowel letters to words of more than one syllable

 - The /ɪ/ sound spelt y elsewhere than at the end of words

 - Prefixes such as: in-, un-, dis, mis-, re-, sub-, inter-, super-, anti-, auto-,

 - Endings which sound like /ʃən/, spelt –tion, –sion, –ssion, –cian

 - Words with the /k/ sound spelt ch (Greek in origin)

 - Words with the /ʃ/ sound spelt ch (mostly French in origin)

 - Words ending with the /g/ sound spelt –gue and the /k/ sound spelt –que (French in origin)